CGIAR-SPIA/Viet-Nam-report-2024/README.md

 - To run the code, navigate to script file needed under the [script](script) folder.
 A [summary](#Summary) of each script file is listed below.
 - On the top right corner of the script file, click on the three-dot button, choose "Download" or Ctrl + Shift + S and save the script to your computer.
 - Run the downloaded script with R. Data sets are curled directly from GitHub using the code, so you don't need to download data files manually.
-- If you want to download the data only, direct to [data](data), click on the data file.
+- To download the datasets, direct to [data](data).
 On the top-right corner, you will see an arrow indicating "Downnload raw file".
-Download and save to your local directory.

 # Summary:
 Section | Description| Script | Output | Status (will be deleted when published) |